yeah I know

 I've been working on a short piece that is done entirely paperless but is made to look like a classic old short.
 The background above was painted in Mirage.
 The animation and compositing is being done in ToonBoom Digital Pro.
 Soon I will have it done and will post it both here and on my site.
 Everything from storyboarding to the finished composited piece has been done in a traditional way though all in a digital environment.
 I'm using this as a way to keep up on the newest technology.

 I will be teaching ToonBoom Storyboard Pro soon and this was a way to get completely up to speed with all the features.
 I was able to not only draw the board but create the animatic directly from my timing slugs inside SBPro.
-It also integrates well with ToonBoom Digital Pro so any camera moves I created in the animatic are brought directly across and I don't have to recreate them.

 Doing the animation in ToonBoom worked well since I didn't need more than a line texture to have the feel of pencil.
 Also having the use of an x-sheet is very nice.
 Below is a sample of one frame of the pencil test output from ToonBoom.